eecs485staff/primer-spec/docs/USAGE_ADVANCED.md

 To customize the label, specify it under a `label` field.

 To add external links, specify them under an `externalLinks` field.
 Each item in the `externalLinks` array must have a `title` and a `url` field.

-You can also customize the order in which links are displayed.
-Internal pages must have a `title` specified in the front-matter in order to control the location of their link in the sidebar.
-All pages *without* a specified order will appear above all pages *with* a specified order.
-To achieve this, include an `order` field that contains a list of titles for either internal or external pages.
-Links will be displayed in the same order that you use in the `order` field.
+External links will always appear at the bottom of the sidebar, below all internal links.
+They will appear in the same order that you include them in your `_config.yml`.

 Your `_config.yml` would look like this: